ansible/ansible-documentation/docs/docsite/rst/os_guide/windows_ssh.rst

 SSH Setup
 ---------

 Microsoft provides an OpenSSH implementation with Windows since Windows Server 2019 as a Windows capability.
 It can also be installed through an upstream package under `Win32-OpenSSH <https://github.com/PowerShell/Win32-OpenSSH>`_.
-Ansible officially only supports the OpenSSH implementation shipped with Windows and not the upstream package and must be a minimum version of ``7.9.0.0``.
-This effectively means official support starts with Windows Server 2022 as Server 2019 ships with ``7.7.2.1``.
-Using older Windows versions or the upstream package may work but is not supported.
+Ansible officially only supports the OpenSSH implementation shipped with Windows, not the upstream package.
+The OpenSSH version must be version ``7.9.0.0`` at a minimum.
+This effectively means official support starts with Windows Server 2022 because Server 2019 ships with version ``7.7.2.1``.
+Using older Windows versions or the upstream package might work but is not supported.

 To install the OpenSSH feature on Windows Server 2022 and later, use the following PowerShell command: